The Health Benefits of a Good Night's Sleep

 Every health benefit of sleep leads to living longer and happier.
 Sleep deprivation can cause inflammation and cardiovascular diseases which can lead to cancer.
 You might also find concentrating more difficult.
 Numerous weight, memory, emotional, and physical struggles come from being chronically tired.
 Bedphones can help you achieve the deep sleep to improve your quality of life.

 Everyone needs a different amount of sleep to be healthy.
-It is most important to figure out your healthy number of hours and make that your nightly goal.
+It is most important to figure out your healthy number of hours and make that your nightly goal by adopting healthy pre-bedtime habits.
 Bedphones can help you get the sleep to wake up refreshed every day.